drgs100/Alecs-War/Characters/players.md

 * Humanities (poetry):  3
 * Heavy weapons (machine gun): 2

 **Steve.** Young officer.
 Caring but warn.
 Hates it all but must keep it up for the men.
+Cambridge degree Classics (1st class).

 * Humanities (Classics): 3
 * Language (Greek): 2